GPUOpen-LibrariesAndSDKs/display-library/Public-Documents/html/README.md

 ---
 * Supported Driver:
-	Requires Radeon Software Adrenalin Edition 22.11.2 or later.
+	Requires Radeon Software Adrenalin Edition 25.3.1 or later.

 ---
 ### End User License Agreement
-* Plesae refer to EULA for terms and conditions of the ADL SDK.
+* Please refer to EULA for terms and conditions of the ADL SDK.
 See <a href="ADL SDK EULA.pdf">`ADL SDK EULA.pdf`</a>.